Why we Love Yamaha CP4 Digital Stage Piano

 In simple words I can say that CP4 is a great piano with great sound and great touch.

-The graded hammer with natural wood action with the triple sensor keys makes it a perfect piano for those who are serious about music.
+The graded hammer with natural wood action with the triple sensor keys makes it a perfect piano for those who know what they are doing.

-The Killer/Simple user interface is loaded with faders, split, layers and lots of other features packed in a well organized structure makes the CP4 the perfect piano for students and teachers as well.
+The Simple user interface is loaded with faders, split, layers and lots of other features packed in a well organized structure which makes the CP4 the perfect piano for professionals and intermediate pianist as well.

 With only 27.6 pounds it is easy to carry Yamaha CP4 wherever you want to go without hurting your back.